 I’ve been with Postmark for about 9 months now, and one of the most important things I learned during this time is that we are — and should be — a hidden product.
 Your end users should just get their password reset or order confirmation emails right away, every time.
 They shouldn’t even know we exist.
 And that means that our focus for 2017 will remain on the areas that will make us, well, “disappear” from your lives: a robust API, reliable delivery, useful message insights, and great support.

 That’s it from me.
-I’ll end the way I always end: with an invitation to chat.
-Feel free to set up some time to talk with me.
-I’m always interested in hearing how you use Postmark and how we could do better.
+I’ll end the way I always end: with an invitation for feedback.
+Send us an email with your thoughts; I’m always interested in hearing how you use Postmark and how we could do better.